 Have you put your religious beliefs to the test at ‘Battleground God’?
 Philosopher Martin Pickup did just that, but he did not come away victorious.
 He describes how the simplification of discussions about religion can lead to a combative relationship between atheists and believers.

 You have to be careful on the internet; it can be a dangerous place.
-If you go to http://www.philosophersnet.com/games/god.php you will be arriving at ‘Battleground God’, the sensationally-named quiz where the logical consistency of your religious beliefs is tested.
+Click this link and you will be taken to ‘Battleground God’, the sensationally-named quiz where the logical consistency of your religious beliefs is tested.
 If you say something inconsistent, you take a ‘direct hit’.
 If you say something uncomfortable, you ‘bite a bullet’.

 Let me tell you a little more about it.
 You are presented with a series of statements, and you have to say whether each is true or false.
 There are 17 statements, such as the following: ‘Any being which it is right to call God must have the power to do anything’.
 So: true or false?
 On the basis of your 17 answers, your rational consistency is evaluated.
 You can earn medals if you do well.
 I did not get a medal.